caddyserver/website/src/docs/markdown/caddyfile/options.md

 - **root_common_name** is a list of one or more common names; Caddy will choose the first chain that has a root that matches with at least one of the specified common names.
 - **any_common_name** is a list of one or more common names; Caddy will choose the first chain that has an issuer that matches with at least one of the specified common names.

-Note!
-Specifying `preferred_chains` as a global option will affect all issuers if there isn't any [overriding issuer level config](/docs/caddyfile/directives/tls#acme).
+Note that specifying `preferred_chains` as a global option will affect all issuers if there isn't any [overriding issuer level config](/docs/caddyfile/directives/tls#acme).

 ## Server Options